Do you think that you have the symptoms of hypothyroidism?

 The problem here is that Doctors accept that depression is caused by hypothyroidism but they don’t necessarily accept that weight gain is caused by the same problem.

-The connection between serum T4 levels and depression is not as strong as T3 and reverse T3.
+The connection between serum T4 levels and depression is not as strong as T3 and reverse T3 (19).

 People with low T3 (otherwise known as low T3 syndrome) or high levels of reverse T3 (otherwise known as thyroid resistance) show a more consistent connection with depressive symptoms.

-Treating with T3 thyroid medication (medications like Cytomel or NDT) appears to be more efficacious than treating with T4 thyroid hormone medications (medications like levothyroxine or synthroid).
+Treating with T3 thyroid medication (medications like Cytomel or NDT) appears to be more efficacious than treating with T4 thyroid hormone medications (20) (medications like levothyroxine or Synthroid).

-In addition, other psythiatric conditions such as bipolar disorder have shown to be reduced with the treatment of temporarily high doses of T3 only thyroid medications.
+In addition, other psychiatric conditions such as bipolar disorder have been shown to be reduced with the treatment of temporarily high doses of T3-only thyroid medications.

 #5.
 Reduced Energy or Fatigue